Byronwezvo/ByronWezvo/README.md

 # Hi there

-Im Byron Wezvo, Im a regular developer born and raised in Zimbabwe.
+Im Byron Wezvo, Im a self taught software developer based in Zimbabwe.
+I started programming at the age of 16 and have been going strong until now.
+While my skills may be however you can define them I have a stable career growth with my current position being a developer at a big company in Zimbabwe.

-- 🔭 I’m currently working on something very special 🤐
+- 🔭 I’m currently working a FBC Holdings - Ourisk as a Fullstack developer 🤐
 - 🌱 I’m currently learning  **NOTHING** `working on a closed source application`
 - 👯 I’m looking to collaborate on anything
 - 💬 Ask me about Javascript and Flutter